 Limited by the lockdown of residents and the need to protect the health of employees, Dell’Oro and colleagues had to reorganise their newsroom, keeping a skeleton crew in the office to shepherd the daily to print every evening and asking beat reporters accustomed to working on sport and the arts to assist with coverage.
 “Three quarters of our paper is filled with items focused on the virus and the problems it is creating,” says Dell’Oro.
 “Not much is happening elsewhere: there are hardly any car crashes to report as few are out on the road.
 Cultural exhibits and sporting events are all cancelled.”

 Every morning, journalists from L’Eco di Bergamo and their respective editors exchange information via phone, email or Whatsapp to plan the day’s stories.
-Where needed, Dell’Oro and his team send journalists into the field in protective masks.
+Where needed, Dell’Oro and the team send journalists into the field in protective masks.
 In recent weeks, they have chronicled the herculean efforts of nurses and doctors – some of whom have lost their lives caring for patients with coronavirus – at hospitals in and around Bergamo.
-Photographers are regularly dispatched across the city and its surrounding province to capture stories, such as progress on the construction of a mobile medical centre by Italy’s Alpini mountain infantry or textile firms converting their factories so that they could produce masks.
+Photographers are regularly dispatched across the city and its surrounding province to capture stories, such as progress on the construction of a field hospital organised by veterans of Italy’s Alpini mountain infantry or textile firms converting their factories to produce masks.

 Dell’Oro prefers to dial down the drama of TV reporting to stress the importance of his publication in informing the public and paying tribute to the people who have succumbed to the virus.
 “Funerals aren’t allowed now because of the risk of contagion so we perform the role of honouring those lives that have been taken,” he says.
 “These are doctors, pensioners, architects.
 Like before, and even after this outbreak goes away, every member of the community who passes deserves this.
 If, through our reporting, we can show lessons from this outbreak for others, so much the better.”